nikhilgarg459/bcs/README.md

 Final Assessment
 -----------------

-Code Quality:  30
+Code Quality:  30/26

-    - Overall Cleanliness (indentation, spaces, style): 10
+    - Overall Cleanliness (indentation, spaces, style): 10/10
-    - Naming: 5
+    - Naming: 5/3
-    - DRYnss: 5
+    - DRYnss: 5/4
-    - Uniformity: 5
+    - Uniformity: 5/4
-    - PEP Style Guide conformity: 5
+    - PEP Style Guide conformity: 5/5

-Efficiency: 20
+Efficiency: 20/18

-    - Data strucutures: 10
+    - Data strucutures: 10/8
-    - Algorithm/execution-flows: 10
+    - Algorithm/execution-flows: 10/10

-Overall Experience: 10
+Overall Experience: 10/7

-    - As a developer who is going to continue working on this project: 5
+    - As a developer who is going to continue working on this project: 5/3
-    - As an IT administrator who will maintain this application(server): 5 Architecutre/OO design: 20
+    - As an IT administrator who will maintain this application(server): 5/4

+Architecutre/OO design: 20/13

-    - Relationship clarity: 10
+    - Relationship clarity: 10/7
-    - Class strucutre/size: 5
+    - Class strucutre/size: 5/4
-    - Simplicity: 5
+    - Simplicity: 5/3

-Python: 10
+Python: 10/4

-    - Research in documentation for modules/packages best for the job in hand: 5
+    - Research in documentation for modules/packages best for the job in hand: 5/1
-    - Best practices: 5
+    - Best practices: 5/3

-Design: 10
+Design: 10/8

-    -CLI/UI: 5
+    -CLI/UI: 5/4
-    -UX: 5
+    -UX: 5/4

+Total: 100/76

+Grade (A+, A, A-, B, B-, C): B

+This assessment will gives you a pointers which ares to improve on.